Tips, Hacks, And Tricks To Make Your Netflix Experience More Epic

 See What You Want in Your Feed

 Did you know Netflix takes requests?
 You can put in a request with Netflix if there is a movie or television series you would like to see.
 Netflix will see whether or not they can work out a licensing agreement to add the series or movie to their streaming library.
-If they can, you will see it added!
+If they can, you will see it added.
 Then, you can watch whatever it was you requested on repeat until it expires.
-Cool, right?

 No Internet, No Problem

 Few things will sink your heart faster than wanting to watch Netflix, but not having an internet connection.
 Fortunately, there are a lot of shows you can download and watch later.
 This can come in handy if you happen to get your internet knocked out by a storm, or if you are going on a long car ride.
-Or, you could just use this feature to download a few episodes of your child’s favorite cartoon as a way to keep them entertained when you go places without internet that aren’t really fun for children!
+Or, you could just use this feature to download a few episodes of your child’s favorite cartoon as a way to keep them entertained when you go places without internet that aren’t really fun for children.

 Subtitles Can be Your Friend

 Have you ever gotten annoyed with the way your subtitles look on your screen?
 Frustrated with how much of the screen they take up?
-Well, Netflix has made it possible for you to change the appearance of you subtitles.
+Well, Netflix has made it possible for you to change the appearance of the subtitles.
 Go into your account and click subtitle appearance.
 You will be able to adjust the size, the text, and the color to your liking.
-No more frustration!
+No more frustration.

 You Can Do Stuff Before Your Friends